 When the speed is below the maximum for the division, the third segment will not be used with the exception that it may not exceed the maximum speed time for the event division.
 (Please note that if this happens, it is likely that the speed control is not working according to the intended algorithm and the manufacturer and the WSC Chairman should be notified).

-Jump Timing Re-ride Chart at Maximum Division speed
+Jump Timing Re-ride Chart.